-But would it surprise you to know that absent a contract or other clear indication otherwise, the law actually presumes not that a gratuitous gift has been made from parent-to-adult child, but rather that the adult child holds the item/property on the parents’ behalf, unless there is evidence to the contrary?
+But would it surprise you to know that absent a contract or other clear indication otherwise, the law actually presumes not that a gratuitous gift has been made from a parent-to-adult child, but rather that the adult child holds the item/property on the parents’ behalf unless there is evidence to the contrary?

 The law on this perhaps confusing presumption was made clear in a recent Ontario decision called Barber v.
 Magee.

 There, the couple had met in 2000, married in 2002, had a child together, and ultimately divorced in 2011.
 During the marriage, the husband had received $90,000 from his father toward the purchase of the matrimonial home, and another $67,000 later on.
 There was never a demand for repayment, nor any attempt to actually repay this $150,000 to the father.
 Nor were there any documents available: The husband claimed that his mother was the custodian of them, but had destroyed them in a “document purge”.
 He was thus unable to give the court evidence on the details of the purported loan, including the terms, interest rate, or repayment schedule.